piyushagade/SPESC-2014-Website/README.md

 This project is the official website of SPE (Society of Petroleum Engineers) MIT Pune's student chapter for the duration 2013-15.
 This website also served as the official website of MIT Pune's Dept. of Petroleum Engineering.

+The website is offline.
+However, a cached snapshot is available. <a href="https://web.archive.org/web/20140219134254/http://spesc.mitpune.edu.in/">Click here</a> to open the cached version.

 Screenshots
 -----------